torsag/VFKL/README.md

 		}
 	}

 	The Blobendpoint, accountname, accountkey are configured with local storage emulator connections.
+By default, they are configured with the above values.

-### Run the application locally
+## Run the application locally

 The application can be run locally either
-		a. by pressing F5 from visual studio or
+-	by pressing F5 from visual studio or
-		b.
-Navigate to src/vfklcore
-		c.
-Run <<func start>>
+-	Navigate to src/vfklcore and then Run <<func start>>

 ### Test the application locally